equalitie/ouisync/doc/paper.md

 ### Overview

+Ouisync is a decentralized technology and client application for sharing files and syncing repositories between devices, peer to peer.
+It uses the BitTtorrent DHT for addressing and implements encryption of all content transmitted and stored on a user’s device.

 The core concept of Ouisync is that of a **Repository**.
 It is a folder that is managed by Ouisync and shared with other peers (also called **Replicas**).
 A repository can be opened in one of three **Access modes**: